 Holi is one of the biggest Hindu festivals.
 It brings with it, the arrival of spring and colors in the world.
 We play with dry and wet colors.
 Traditionally, people used to make colors from dried flowers, turmeric.
 Red color stands for love and fertility.
 Green for new beginnings.
 It is also a time to enjoy Holi sweets and snacks along with your loved ones.

-Holi, the festival of colors, is just around the corner, and it's time to start planning for the celebration.
+ThIS festival of colors, is just around the corner, and it's time to start planning for the celebration.
 In addition to the vibrant colors and music, it is also known for the festival's delicious food.
 Healthy Holi snacks are a great way to enjoy the festivities without compromising your health.
 You can choose from a variety of options such as fruit chaat, sprouts, and roasted nuts.

 Why do we celebrate Holi?

 We celebrate it to honor of Shri Vishnu and his devotee Prahlada.
 Hiranyakashyapu was a king who wanted to be immortal.
 He wanted everyone to worship him.
 However,his son Prahlada did not adhere to his wishes and continued to pray to Shri Vishnu.
 He asked his sister to sit in a bonfire with Prahalada in her lap in order to test his faith.
 Holika had a boon that fire couldn't touch her if she wore her magical shawl.
 When the fire was lit, due to Shri Vishnu's blessing, shawl fell on Prahlad and saved him instead of Holika.
-Even today, Holika fire is lit on the eve of Holi in remembrance.
+Even today, Holika fire is lit on the eve, in remembrance.

 Top Holi recipes